Vinicius-pinh/Zabbix/Netframework_info/Readme.txt

 UserParameter=netinfo[*],PowerShell.exe -ExecutionPolicy UnRestricted -File <SCRIPT PATH> $1 $2

-***Note: Remember of change the value <SCRIPT PATH> to the real script path.
+***Note: Remember to change the value <SCRIPT PATH> to the real script path.

-After it is only add the script at the host that you want to monitor.
+After it is only add the template at the host that you want to monitor.

 How can I test the script on client side?